joebluems/RandomForestVariations/2_tensorflow/README.md

 ```

 ### THE RUN
 Open the jupyter notebook and play the cells.
+Note: sometimes TensorfFlow is a little picky when you run in a notebook.
+Once the session is started, you may get an error if you try to re-run that code again.
+If it happens, restart the kernel and re-play the code up to that point. <br/>
 Selected output:

 ```
 Size of training:    6000
 Size of evaluation:  4000